josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 ---

-## 9. 🩸 Training becomes visibly connected to casualties
+## 9. 🩸 Training Becomes Visibly Connected To Casualties

 The story of Derek Derenalagi is important here, but it must be used carefully.

-Derenalagi suffered catastrophic injuries in Afghanistan in 2007, losing both legs.
+Derenalagi suffered catastrophic injuries in Afghanistan in 2007, and as a result now uses prosthetic legs on both sides.

+The precise details are rather profound.

 Akam describes Richard Wesley bringing him to a meeting concerning funding for more representative training facilities.

 The significance is not:

 > **better facilities would definitely have prevented Derenalagi's injury.**

 The evidence does not establish that.

 The significance is that the human category of risk became impossible to leave outside the room.

 A budget request for training infrastructure can look like:

 > **£20 million versus £0.**

 But the underlying problem contains:

 - injury;
 - death;
 - rehabilitation;
 - lifelong state obligations;
 - operational effectiveness.

 The history therefore reinforces one of this cluster's central propositions:

 > **training expenditure partly purchases risk reduction, and successful prevention is intrinsically difficult to count.**

 ---

 ## 10. 🔁 The Army gets very good at Afghanistan — which creates another problem

 Akam's argument becomes especially useful when the Army begins leaving the conflict environment for which it had become highly adapted.

 Afghanistan encouraged rational habits built around conditions including:

 - coalition air superiority;